Mexican peso: Series G

 In August 2018 a new series of notes started circulating.
 New anti-counterfeiting measures were implemented.
-The obverse of the notes will portray important historical eras and individuals.
-The reverse of the notes will portray the various ecosystems of the country through one of the World Heritage sites of Mexico.
+The obverse of the notes portrays important historical eras and individuals.
+The reverse of the notes portrays the various ecosystems of the country through one of the World Heritage sites of Mexico.

-This series did not originally consider including a $20 note, since it would gradually be replaced by a coin, but a $20 note to commemorate the bicentennial of Mexican independence was issued in September 2021.
-The 20, 50, and 100-peso notes are produced in polymer, while the other banknotes will be printed on paper.
+This series was not originally intended to include a $20 note, since it would gradually be replaced by a coin, but a $20 note to commemorate the bicentennial of Mexican independence was issued in September 2021.
+Prior to the introduction of the $20 note, each denomination corresponded to a different era in Mexican history, progressing chronologically as the value increased.
+The 20, 50, and 100-peso notes are produced in polymer, while the other banknotes are printed on paper.
 Should there be a need, Banco de México will introduce a $2,000 note.

 The previous intaglio symbols were dropped from Series G. Instead, the upper left and right edges of the 200, 500, and 1000-peso notes have tactile parallel horizontal lines for identification by touch.
 200-peso notes have two lines; 500 and 1000-peso notes have three and four, respectively.
 The value of the 20, 50, and 100-peso notes are embossed in the clear windows of the corresponding notes, along with a distinctive pattern.

 Series G notes also retain the same 7 mm incremental length increase between denominations from Series F, starting with the MXN $50 note, which is 125 mm long; exceptions include the commemorative MXN $20 Series G note, which is 120 mm long, and the planned $2,000 note, which will be 6 mm longer than the $1,000 note.
 A new version of the sizing clipboard, compatible with both Series F and G, was issued starting in September 2019.

+This series of banknotes became popular collectibles with the general public due to their design.
+The $50 banknote proved particularly popular, driven primarily by the inclusion of an axolotl on the reverse.
+As of 2025, the Bank of Mexico estimated that collectors were keeping $12.5 million worth of $50 banknotes out of circulation.